LinuxUsersLinuxMint/LinuxUsersLinuxMint/README.md

     * CSS (Intermediate)
     * JS (Simple Level)

+* Programming Languages ​​I am Interested in and Aim for:
  * Programming Languages ​​I'm Interested In:
   * Python
   * HTML
   * CSS
   * JS
  * Programming languages ​​that are in my target for the future:
   * C
   * CPP / C++
   * Assembly (Simple or intermediate level)
   * C# / CS

+NOTE: My projects and software have GPL2 License.
+(License changes may be made in the future.)

 Operating systems I use and experience:
  * Operating Systems I use:
-   * Windows 10,11
+   *Windows 10,11
-   * Linux Mint
+   *Linux Mint
  * Operating systems I have experience with:
    * Windows Xp,Vista,7,8.1 (VMware Workstation)
    * Ubuntu Desktop 20+ (Live CD and VMware Workstation)